Book your visit

 Other helpful information:

 We have what you need.
 Students will receive any necessary handouts and art-making materials during Guided Gallery Visits.
-Virtual Gallery Visit lessons are hosted on Zoom by a team of educators who are able to facilitate various modes of student engagement.
+Virtual Gallery Visits are hosted on Zoom by a team of educators who are able to facilitate various modes of student engagement.

 We need to know you’re visiting.
 All school groups must make advance reservations.
 Learn more and book your visit.

 We are accessible.
-Closed captioning is provided upon request during Virtual Gallery Visit lessons.
-American Sign Language interpretation is also available upon request for all Guided Visit Programs.
-Please indicate any accommodations your class may need on the booking form.
+Closed captioning is provided upon request during Virtual Gallery Visits.
+American Sign Language interpretation is also available upon request for all Guided Visits.
+Indicate any accommodations your class may need on the booking form.

 We support English Language Learners.
-Bilingual lessons in Spanish or Mandarin are available upon request.
+Bilingual lessons in Spanish are available upon request.

 Questions?
 Email us at firstname.lastname@example.org.